mattrayner/cordova-plugin-vuforia/README.md

 This script could be paired with a timer, or other method to trigger the session close.

-> **NOTE:** You do not need to call `dismiss()` other than to force the session to end.
+> **NOTE:** You do not need to call `stopVuforia()` other than to force the session to end.
 If the user scans an image, or chooses to close the session themselves, the session will be automatically closed.

 #### Using your own data